 Psychotherapy can help you with such difficulties as: relationship problems, life transitions, depression, anxiety, poor self-esteem, feelings of powerlessness, and anger.
 Many who undergo psychological therapy report improvements in the quality of their relationships, increased confidence and a growing ability to take risks and make changes in their lives.

 There are probably more similarities between psychotherapy and counselling than there are differences.
-One could say that counselling tends to focus on specific and current life issues and is more often short-term, and that psychotherapy is inclined toward an open-ended exploration of deep-rooted or recurring problems.
+One could say that counselling tends to focus on specific and current life issues and is more often short-term, and that psychotherapy is more inclined toward an open-ended exploration of deep-rooted or recurring problems.
+However, such distinctions barely begin to scratch the surface of the debate.
 For more on this question, see my blog post The difference between psychotherapy and counselling.